district0x/ethlance/README.md

 * an attached node server to the figwheel server

 * a solidity contract compiler (lein-solc)

+* an local IPFS daemon with properly configured CORS privileges (ipfs)

 * a test net (ganache-cli)